quarkus-qe/quarkus-test-suite/README.md

 Tests create an Infinispan cluster in the `datagrid-cluster` namespace.
 Cluster is created before tests by `infinispan_cluster_config.yaml`.
 To allow parallel runs of tests this cluster is renamed for every test run - along with configmap `infinispan-config`.
-The configmap contains configuration property `quarkus.infinispan-client.server-list`.
+The configmap contains configuration property `quarkus.infinispan-client.hosts`.
 Value of this property is a path to the infinispan cluster from test namespace, its structure is `infinispan-cluster-name.datagrid-cluster-namespace.svc.cluster.local:11222`.
 It is because the testsuite uses dynamically generated namespaces for tests.
 So this path is needed for the tests to find Infinispan cluster in another namespace.